Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Logging_configuration:

 ``Logging`` **Checker**
 -----------------------
+:ref:`See the description of the checker itself <pylint.extensions.logging>`.

 --logging-format-style
 """"""""""""""""""""""
 *The type of string formatting that logging methods do. `old` means using % formatting, `new` is for `{}` formatting.*